distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 1. Execute a [Single Swap](https://docs.uniswap.org/protocol/guides/swaps/single-swaps)
 2. [Increase or Decrease Liquidity](https://docs.uniswap.org/protocol/guides/providing-liquidity/increase-liquidity)

-### Example VoFarm Strategy
+### Example VoFarm Strategies
+#### ETH Price Prediction Based Strategies
-The example implementation optimizes capital efficiencies around ETH/DAI by basically applying the following moves:
+The following example implementation optimizes capital efficiencies around ETH/DAI by basically applying the following moves:
 1. If ETH price is about to trade sideways --> be an all in 50/50 ETH/DAI [Liquidity Provider](https://docs.uniswap.org/protocol/guides/providing-liquidity/increase-liquidity)
 2. If ETH price is about to rise quickly and significantly --> be an ETH Holder (helping users to avoid ["impermanent loss"](https://finematics.com/impermanent-loss-explained/))
 3. If ETH price is about to drop quickly and significantly --> be a DAI Holder (preparing to buy back into the game at the right time)

+#### Uniswap V3 Fee Calculator Based Strategies
+The following example implementation leverages the [Uniswap V3 Fee Calculator](https://uniswapv3.flipsidecrypto.com/) to apply "**flexible** concentrated capital" optimization:
+tbd

 ### Capital Efficiency Transparency
 People can check the **VoFarm Strategy Explorer** to learn about each strategy and its historic capital efficiency to decide into which pool / strategy they want to invest.